-Sooner or later it happens to the best of us; you’re in a position where you need money now.
-If you are in a jam and need to come up with extra funds, don’t stress out just yet.
+Sooner or later it happens to the best of us; you’re in a position where you need money right now.
+If you are in a jam and need to come up with extra funds in the short-term, don’t stress out just yet.
 We’re here to help you make money today.

 You’re Not the Only One